Welcome! The following tips are designed to make your visits with us as smooth as possible.

 If you have a ride, arrange to be dropped off at least a half hour before your appointment starting time and picked up at least a half hour after your appointment ending time.
 Traffic can be heavy here in Downtown Seattle.
 Allow extra time and take public transportation whenever possible.

-10. Outside agencies.
+7. Outside agencies.
 Our office utilizes outside agencies as part of a patient’s medical care, such as labs, imaging centers, brace shops, pharmacies and hospitals.
-They are independent of this office.
+They are independent of this office, and all customer service must be directed to them and not our office.
 Insurance may not cover goods and services provided by these companies.
+Please verify insurance benefits with, and direct billing questions to, these agencies.

 When a request for prior authorization is made to our office, we will only provide: 1) the prescription or order, and 2) the applicable chart notes.
 If after providing the above the request is still pending or denied, the patient can then choose to contact the insurance company on their own to appeal or pay out-of-pocket for the treatment.